Executive MBA vs Master’s Degree: What’s the Difference?

 Work Experience

 Most master’s programs require little or no work experience.
 Top MBA programs usually require students to have a certain number of years of work experience.
-Students in Wharton’s MBA Program for Executives are required to have 8 years of work experience or apply as a Fellow.
+Students in Wharton’s MBA Program for Executives are required to have 8 years of work experience or apply as a Fellows Candidate.

 Format

 Do you plan to continue working full-time while in school?
 Many master’s degree programs are full-time, or offer part-time options through night classes.
 Wharton’s Executive MBA program is designed for professionals working full-time.
-Members of the Philadelphia and San Francisco cohorts attend classes on campus every other weekend, with three week-long sessions throughout the program.
-Members of the Global cohort log into live and synchronous classes with their professors and fellow students regularly throughout the week.
+Members of the Philadelphia and San Francisco cohorts attend classes on campus every other weekend.
+Members of the Global cohort log into live and synchronous classes with their professors and fellow students every other weekend.

 Duration

 A part-time master’s program could take a working professional several years to complete, depending on how many classes are taken per semester.
 Most executive MBA programs are around two years.
-Wharton’s EMBA program includes the same number of class hours as the full-time MBA program and runs for 24 months.
+Wharton’s EMBA program includes the same number of class hours as the full-time MBA program.
+Learn more about the program schedule by reviewing the full two-year calendars for the current cohorts.

 Long-Term Goal